In conversation with More

 Gregory: What did Believer mumble to itself?

-More: Believer was a freight conductor and an aspiring accordionist, despite a partial hearing loss.
-“A lot has happened,” Believer mumbled while arrowing through a burning forest.
+More: Believer was a freight conductor and an aspiring accordionist, despite having partial hearing loss.
+“A lot has happened,” Believer mumbled, as it arrowed through a burning forest.

 Gregory: “A lot has happened.”

 More: Yes.
-The freight train carried water bottles from a land brimming with aqua parks to the neighboring land deprived of water.
-The thick forest was uncompromisingly deadly for slow-moving anything—including humans on top of their fastest machinery.
-Thus, the forest served as a fence between the two lands.
+The freight train carried water bottles from a land brimming with aquaparks to a neighboring land deprived of water.
+The thick forest was uncompromisingly deadly to anything slow-moving—including humans atop their fastest machinery.
+Thus, the forest acted as a fence between the two lands.

 Gregory: But then . . .
 How was the train crossing the forest?